raspberrypilearning/butterfly-garden/en/step_7.md

 ## What next?

-Wow!
-You've done really, really well.
-You have learned two key things:
+In this project you have:
-+ How to use the costumes blocks within your program, and how to adapt costumes using the **Paint editor**
++ Used a `forever`{:class="block3control"} loop to make your butterfly fly repeatedly in the same pattern.
-+ How to use the `forever`{:class="block3control"} block to make sure that your animated butterflies keep flying Well done!
++ Used the **Paint editor** to create your own unique butterfly pattern.

 If you are following the Look After Yourself pathway, then try out the next project, [Serene scene](https://projects.raspberrypi.org/en/projects/serene-scene).